HaseebSharif/inventery-management-system/README.md

 The backend provides the following API endpoints:

 User Registration , Login and Logout End Points:
-•	GET /api/user/register: Registers the new User
+•	POST /api/user/register: Registers the new User
 •	POST /api/user/login: Logs In the User
-•	GET /api/user/logout: Logs Out the User
+•	POST /api/user/logout: Logs Out the User